 Mayo Lake Minerals Announces 2023 Yukon Exploration Plans

 Mayo Lake Minerals Inc.

-MLM acquired the claim groups because of:
+MAYO acquired its claim groups in 2011 because of:

 In spite of MAYO’s exploration was limited by funding between 2012 and 2016, it did receive positive results from its early geochemical and geophysical surveys and used these results to direct further exploration: detailed geochemical grid surveys, ground geophysics, limited trenching and scout drilling.
 Scout drilling in 2017 on the Anderson-Davidson claim group allowed Mayo to confirm a 10 kilometer-long gold trend.

 Beginning in 2019, the high prospectivity of the Carlin-Roop property for silver was realized from the presence of a very anomalous, 600m plus long soil anomaly related to structural elements common to the Keno Hill Silver District.
 Shallow IP and a limited 2 hole diamond drill program of 205m identified Keno Hill Silver Mineralization in two zones, confirming its potential for ore-grade silver deposits (Figure 2).

 Soil sampling, geophysics and the presence of an intrusive at Trail-Minto indicates the potential for a deposit similar to that at Victoria Gold’s Eagle Mine.
 A broad 2 km by 3 km magnetic low with associated gold and base metal anomalies points to a significant subsurface multi-element subsurface deposit(s) at Edmonton.
 Gold in soil anomalies at Cascade are present in a tectonized and over thickened rock sequence.

 All of MLM’s claim groups are located close to road infrastructure, with the three largest of them directly accessible by road.
 The nearby Wareham Dam has the potential to increase capacity to power more nearby projects.